Africa Travel Guide

 Garden Route

 The Garden Route is the coastal area between Mosselbay and Port Elizabeth along the southern Cape coast of South Africa.
 It is known for its beautiful scenery, mountains, rivers, lakes, forests and beaches.
-A number of interesting, laid-back coastal towns add character to the Garden Route, including Knysna, Wilderness, Plettenberg Bay, Nature's Valley, Sedgefield, and of course George with its regional airport.
+A number of interesting, laid-back coastal towns add character to the Garden Route, including Knysna, Wilderness, Plettenberg Bay, Nature's Valley, Sedgefield and, of course, George with its regional airport.

 More in the Garden Route travel guide.